 Who We Are:

-Established in 1980 the Cleveland Housing Court is one of two specialized housing courts in the state of Ohio.
-Under the leadership of Judge W. Moná Scott, the Housing Court has a civil component that hears cases, corporations and other entities.
+Established in 1980, Cleveland Housing Court is one of two specialized housing courts in the state of Ohio.
+Under the leadership of Judge W. Moná Scott, Housing Court has a civil component that hears cases, corporations and other entities.
 These cases most often involve landlord/tenant matters.
 Some examples include Forcible Entry and Detainers (evictions), motions to stay evictions, temporary restraining orders for utility shut-off, motions to compel repairs, rent deposits, motions for release of rents, and motions to prohibit re-rental.
-Other civil actions include receivership, and nuisance abatements.
-Many of the litigants who are before Cleveland Housing Court represent themselves, which includes both landlords and/or tenants.
+Other civil actions include receivership and nuisance abatements.
+Many of the litigants before Cleveland Housing Court represent themselves, including landlords and tenants.

-Cleveland Housing Court has four departments that work together to successfully serve the citizens of Cleveland and the Village of Bratenahl:
+Cleveland Housing Court has four departments that work together to successfully serve the citizens of Cleveland and Bratenahl:

-The Magistrates Department led by Chief Magistrate Tracey Gonzalez is comprised of magistrates, staff attorneys and coordinators who hear and rule on civil cases, conduct research and interface with case participants regarding hearing dates, evidence etc.
+The Magistrates Department led by Chief Magistrate Myra Embry is comprised of magistrates, staff attorneys and coordinators who hear and rule on civil cases, conduct research and interface with case participants regarding hearing dates, evidence, etc.

-The primary goal of Cleveland Housing Court is to administer fair and impartial justice while maintaining transparency and community based collaborations throughout the community.
-We are committed to serving the citizens of Cleveland & the Village of Bratenahl and improving the quality of life in our neighborhoods.
+The primary goal of Cleveland Housing Court is to administer fair and impartial justice while maintaining transparency and community-based collaborations throughout the community.
+We are committed to serving the citizens of Cleveland and Bratenahl and improving the quality of life in our neighborhoods.